rmpestano/cdi-crud/README.md

 Simple CDI crud and real pagination using generic dao and (micro ;))Service pattern.

-Just a cleaner/simpler/refactored version of https://github.com/rmpestano/cdi-generic-dao, created this new repo cause that one is referenced in my the post: http://rpestano.wordpress.com/2013/07/15/cdi-generic-dao/
+A refactored version of https://github.com/rmpestano/cdi-generic-dao, created this new repo cause that one is referenced in my the post: http://rpestano.wordpress.com/2013/07/15/cdi-generic-dao/

 How run it: